adamcee/per-scholas-react-course/README.md

-# Per Scholas React Curriculum: Course Pre-work Project
+# Per Scholas Website Project

 ## Overview
-This pre-work will help you prepare for the course and refresh your skills.
-The course will move at a fast pace, so, the more pre-work you can do, the better you'll do in the course and the more you will get out of it.
+This project is designed to help you prepare for your upcoming web development course and refresh your skills.
+By finishing this project, you'll be better prepared for the fast pace of our curriculum covering the skills necessary for you to become a full-stack developer.

 **This pre-work is also a great chance to boost your grade!!
 Participation counts, and completing all of the pre-work assignments will count towards 5% of your total grade.**